-In 2010, when Texila American University (TAU) established its first campus in the scenic town of Georgetown, Guyana, the aim was to set new standard of education in the field of medicine.
-Over the years, our efforts in this direction has been fruitful and today we are regarded as one of the best medical colleges in Guyana.
+In 2010, when Texila American University (TAU) established its first campus in the scenic town of Georgetown, Guyana, the aim was to set a new standard of education in the field of medicine.
+Over the years, our efforts in this direction have been fruitful and today we are regarded as one of the best medical colleges in Guyana.

 It is indeed a matter of pride and honor that we have been shortlisted for funding by the prestigious IBRO for short courses and/or workshops on neuroscience.